 Forgot Router Admin Password?

-Even if you have forgot your router admin user and password , you can easily login as the IP address for login to router console is standard for many brands.. e.g 192.168.0.1 can be used with user credentials admin /admin or admin /password.
-If still you are not able to login do
+Even if you have forgotten your router admin user and password, you can easily login as the IP address for login to the router console is standard for many brands.. e.g 192.168.0.1 can be used with username admin password “admin” or username admin password “password”.
+If still you are not able to log in do the following

-- Check the mannual for your router model
+- Check the manual for your router model

 - if not call up your customer care.